simplocms/docs/docs/modules/complete-guide.md

 }
 ```

-In this source code of `Providers/ServiceProvider.php`, change a namespace to `Modules\BlogPost\Providers`.
+In this source code of `Providers/ServiceProvider.php`, change a namespace to `Modules\ModuleName\Providers`.
 Then, you need to change `module-articleslist` to
-`module-blogpost`.
+`module-modulename`.
 Everything else is fine.
 You do not need to change anything more if it's not necessary for your module.

 > You can have the namespace of your module how you want of course, but it's necessary to write it everywhere with `module-` prefix.
 SIMPLO CMS can recognize your module well and
 > the system will work with the module properly.